Britain’s drivers are being gently reminded that those really bright lights on both ends of their cars aren’t for celebrating Christmas.

 With temperatures falling below zero, Draper also agreed that ‘windows that are all frosty’ do indeed look very festive.

-“A mitten-sized patch should do, but if it turns out it’s not, don’t worry: the emergency services prefer cutting people out of vehicles that looks a bit Christmassy.”
+“A mitten-sized patch should do, but if it turns out it’s not, don’t worry: the emergency services prefer cutting people out of vehicles that look a bit Christmassy.”

-Draper had been due to talk about how fog lights can be used to punish other drivers, or evaporate cars in front of you that aren’t traveling fast enough.
+Draper had been due to talk about how fog lights can be used to punish other drivers, or evaporate cars in front of you that aren’t travelling fast enough.

 But his ability to control a press conference was diminished by this point, as he was simultaneously writing a text message, eating a cheeseburger and picking his nose.

-He later barged out of the news conference while flashing a torch at a fat man’s bottom, before stopping suddenly in front of him and calling him a ‘senile old c**t’.
+He later barged out of the news conference while flashing a torch at a fat man’s bottom, before stopping suddenly in front of him and calling him a ‘senile old c*nt’.